GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 - Extension service workers can't use the Web Storage API.
 - Content scripts share storage with the host page.
-- Data saved using the `Storage` interface is lost when the user clears their browsing history.
+- Data saved using the Web Storage API is lost when the user clears their browsing history.

 To move data from web storage APIs to extension storage APIs from a service worker: